-Pull dinner together quickly with this delicious super easy butterflied pomegranate glazed roast chicken.
-This pomegranate chicken tastes just as good as it looks!
+Pull dinner together quickly with this delicious super easy butterflied glazed pomegranate chicken that’s roasted until juicy and tender!

 I’m so glad there’s a new international market right in my neighborhood.
 I REALLY love that the meat is priced lower than most grocery stores.
 I was able to snag a 5lb whole chicken for $3 and some change!
 That is just ridiculous!
 The vast array of fruits and vegetables are priced pretty well too.
 Sometimes, I’ll just go to browse or pick out an item I’ve never eaten or used before.

 Guess what I picked up from the international market?
 Well if you guessed pomegranate fruit you’re close.
 I actually picked up 100% pomegranate juice.
 When I first laid eyes on it, an idea immediately came to me, however, a couple days after purchasing it I totally forgot what I wanted to make!

 I really need to start writing my recipe notes down so I can keep track of all my ideas.
 So anyway, I had to come up with another idea.

 I kinda forgot about the juice in my fridge for a while.
 I eventually browsed the net for some inspiration.
 Most of the recipes were pomegranate chicken and most of them use whole fresh pomegranate to make the sauce.

 I don’t think I’d ever use fresh pomegranate because the seed removal process seems time-consuming, so I’m glad I didn’t buy fresh.
 I eventually decided to create my own easier version of pomegranate sauce.
 I’ve been eating a lot of whole roasted chicken.
 It’s quick to prepare juicy and so delicious!

 The pomegranate sauce is very simple and forgiving.
 If you want to add more of an ingredient feel free to do so.
 If you want to make it keto friendly or low carb, eliminate the sugar and use a sweetener.